This is a guide covering the best cameras for digiscoping.

 2. Lumix G7KS

 So you don’t have a large budget for your digiscoping needs.

-If you are looking for the best digiscoping setup that won’t go over $500, then you might be interested in the Panasonic Lumix G7KS Mirrorless Camera.
+If you are looking for the best digiscoping setup, then you might be interested in the Panasonic Lumix G7KS Mirrorless Camera.

 Though it is known for its 4K video resolution making it a favorite by vloggers, it has an underrated performance when it comes to taking photos.